kubernetes-hy/kubernetes-hy.github.io/data/part-1/2-introduction-to-debugging.md

     Normal  ScalingReplicaSet  8m39s  deployment-controller  Scaled up replica set hashgenerator-dep-75bdcc94c to 1
 ```

 There's a lot of information we are not ready to evaluate yet.
-But take a moment to read through everything.
+Take a moment to read through everything.
 There're at least a few key information pieces we know, mostly because we defined them earlier in the yaml.
-The events are often the place to look for errors.
+The _Events_ is quite often the place to look for errors.

 The command `describe` can be used for other resources as well.
 Let's see the pod next: